Operation Valuable: Operational plans

-On 6 September 1949, when NATO met for the first time in Washington, Foreign Secretary of the United Kingdom Ernest Bevin proposed that "a counter-revolution" be launched in Albania.
-US Secretary of State Dean Acheson was in agreement.
-NATO, established as a defensive military alliance for Western Europe and North America, was now committed to launching offensive covert operations against a sovereign nation in the Balkans.
-The US and UK, joining with their allies, Italy and Greece, agreed to support the overthrow of the Hoxha regime in Albania and to eliminate Soviet influence in the Mediterranean region.
+Some time in early September 1949, talks between Foreign Secretary of the United Kingdom Ernest Bevin and US Secretary of State Dean Acheson commenced about launching a "counter-revolution" in Albania.
+The US and UK, along with allies Italy and Greece, agreed to support the overthrow of the Hoxha regime in Albania and to eliminate Soviet influence in the Mediterranean region.
 Bevin wanted to place King Zog on the throne as the leader of Albania once Hoxha was overthrown.
 The plan called for parachute drops of royalists into the Mati region in Central Albania.
 The region was known as a bastion of Albanian traditionalism and moreover praised for their loyalty to King Zog, himself an offspring of one of the regional clans.
 The original plan was to parachute in agents, in order to organize a massive popular revolt, which the allies would supply by air drops.
 In time, this revolt would spill out a civil war.
 The trouble that this would cause Soviet politics was considered by the British to be worth the risk, and if it did succeed, then it could be the starting point of a chain reaction of counter-revolutions throughout the Eastern Bloc.
 The chief of MI6, Stewart Menzies, was not enthusiastic about the paramilitary operation but saw it as a way to appease the former SOE "stinks and bangs people."

-The British wanted the United States to finance the operation and to provide bases.
-Senior British intelligence officer William Hayter, who chaired the Joint Intelligence Committee (JIC), came to Washington, D.C. in March with a group of Secret Intelligence Service members and Foreign Office staff that included Gladwyn Jebb, Earl Jellicoe, and MI6 Chief Peter Dwyer and a Balkans specialist.
+The British sought United States funding for the operation and for them to provide bases.
+Senior British intelligence officer William Hayter, who chaired the Joint Intelligence Committee (JIC), came to Washington, D.C. in March with a group of Secret Intelligence Service members and Foreign Office staff that included Gladwyn Jebb, Earl Jellicoe, and MI6 Chief Peter Dwyer and a Balkans expert.
 Joined by MI6 Washington liaison Kim Philby, they met with Robert Joyce of the US State Department's Policy and Planning Staff (PPS) and Frank Wisner, who was the head of the Office of Policy Coordination (OPC), and other US intelligence officials such as James McCargar and Franklin Lindsay.
 McCargar was assigned to liaise with Philby on joint operational matters.
 Unbeknownst to the MI6 and CIA, Philby was a communist and a spy for Soviet foreign intelligence, and has subsequently been blamed for the failure of the operation.

 Anti-communist Albanians were recruited from refugee camps in Greece, Italy, and Turkey.
 The manpower for what MI6 codenamed VALUABLE Project and the CIA FIEND consisted of 40% from the Balli Kombëtar (BK), an Albanian nationalist and anti-communist organization formed during World War II, 40% from Albania's monarchist movement, known as Legaliteti and the rest from other Albanian factions.